HughWen/multitask_absa/content.md

 # Outline

-- What is sentiment analysis
 - What is aspect-level sentiment analysis
 - What is multi-task learning
 - Why multi-task learning
 - Recent work

----

-# What is sentiment analysis

-Todo
+- Model description
+- Experiments and analysis
+- Conclusion and future work

 ---